Avant-Data/AvantPy/README.md

 ## About <a name = "about"></a>

-AvantPy was created with the intention of making it easier to index data in AvantData.
-This library contains a set of tools capable of prepare data to be in a list of dictionaries format and, after that, manipulate this data in order to index it in AvantData with AvantApi
+This library contains a set of tools capable of prepare data to be in a list of dictionaries format and, after that, manipulate this data and index it in AvantData with AvantApi

 ## Installing<a name = "installing"></a>